-(c) Notice to withdraw your child from participating in an activity covered by a supplemental charge.
-If you wish to withdraw your child from an activity charged for as supplemental, you must either give two half term's notice to that effect or pay to the School as a debt two half term's charges for the activity in which your child has ceased to participate.
-This means you may give notice at half term, but your notice will not be effective until the next two half terms have been completed.
+5.4 Notice to withdraw your child from participating in an activity covered by a supplemental charge.
+If you wish to withdraw your child from an activity charged for as supplemental, you must either give a two half-term's notice to that effect or pay to the School as a debt a two half-term's charges for the activity in which your child has ceased to participate.

-(d) Withdrawal part-way through a term does not reduce the amount you owe to the School.
-The School's affairs are organised on a termly basis and it is not possible for you to reduce the amount of fees or supplemental charges due, or to obtain a refund of fees or supplemental charges, by withdrawing your child or by your child's ceasing to participate in an activity part-way through a term.
+5.5 Withdrawal part-way through a term does not reduce the amount you owe to the School.
+It is not possible for you to reduce the amount of fees or supplemental charges due, or to obtain a refund of fees or supplemental charges, by withdrawing your child or by your child's ceasing to participate in an activity part-way through a term.

 6. School Rules

-(a) Compliance with the School Rules.
-It is a condition of remaining at the School that you and your child comply with the School Rules, including in particular the Pupil Behaviour Policy (as amended from time to time).
+6.1 Compliance with the School Rules.
+It is a condition of remaining at the School that you and your child comply with the School Rules including in particular the Pupil Behaviour Policy (Rewards and Sanctions) (as amended from time to time).
 In addition, you must ensure that your child attends School punctually and that your child conforms to any rules of appearance, dress and behaviour as we may issue (if not already included within the School Rules).

-(b) We may undertake drugs testing of your child.
-The School may undertake drugs testing of pupils in accordance with its drugs policy as set out in the Pupil Behaviour Policy.
-The drugs policy has been adopted for disciplinary purposes, and with the aim of safeguarding the health and safety of all pupils.
+6.2 We may undertake drugs and alcohol testing of your child.
+The School may undertake drug and alcohol testing of pupils in accordance with its drug and alcohol policy as set out in the Pupil Behaviour Policy and the Alcohol, Illegal and Controlled Drugs Policy.
+The Alcohol, Illegal and Controlled Drug Policy has been adopted for disciplinary purposes and with the aim of safeguarding the health and safety of all pupils.

-(c) Monitoring your child's email communications, internet use, and use of social media.
-The School may, subject to applicable data protection legislation, monitor your child's email communication, internet use, and use of social media.
+6.3 Monitoring your child's telephone, email & messaging communications, internet and Wi-Fi use, and use of social media.
+The School may, subject to applicable data protection legislation, monitor your child's telephone, email & messaging communication, internet and Wi-Fi use, and use of social media.
 We may do this for various reasons, including ensuring compliance with the School Rules or where it is appropriate for the School to do so (or indeed necessary) in connection with the School's legal and/or other duties and responsibilities or other legitimate purposes or good practice requirements.

 7. Suspension, Exclusion and Required Removal

-(b) Where you can find examples of offences punishable by suspension or expulsion.
-The School Rules set out examples of offences likely to be punishable by suspension or expulsion.
-These examples are not exhaustive and the Headmistress may decide that suspension or expulsion for a lesser offence is justified where there has been previous misbehaviour.
+7.2 Where you can find examples of offences punishable by suspension or exclusion.
+The Student Handbook and Exclusion Policy set out examples of offences likely to be punishable by suspension or exclusion.
+These examples are not exhaustive and the Headmistress may decide that suspension or exclusion for a lesser offence is justified where there has been previous misbehaviour.
 All aspects of your child's record at the School may be taken into account.

-(c) The Headmistress's discretion to require you to remove your child from the School.
-Instead of expulsion or suspension, the Headmistress may in her discretion require you to remove your child from the School if she considers that:
+7.3 The Headmistresses discretion to require you to remove your child from the School.
+Instead of exclusion or suspension, the Headmistress may in her discretion require you to remove your child from the School if the Headmistress considers that:

-(i) your behaviour or conduct (or the behaviour or conduct of one of you): is unreasonable; and/or adversely affects (or is likely to adversely affect) your child's or other children's progress at the School, or the wellbeing of School staff; and/or brings (or is likely to bring) the School into disrepute; and/or is not in accordance with your obligations under this contract, for example where we have cancelled this contract under Clause 14 below; or
+7.3.1 your behaviour or conduct (or the behaviour or conduct of one of you): is unreasonable; and/or adversely affects (or is likely to adversely affect) your child's or other children's progress at the School, or the wellbeing of School staff; and/or brings (or is likely to bring) the School into disrepute; and/or is not in accordance with your obligations under this contract; or

-(ii) your child's attendance or progress is unsatisfactory and, in the reasonable opinion of the Headmistress, the removal is in the School's best interests and/or those of your child or other children.
+7.3.2 your child's attendance or progress at the School is unsatisfactory and, in the reasonable opinion of the Headmistress, the removal is in the School's best interests and/or those of your child or other children.
 If this happens, fees in lieu of notice will not be payable and any prepaid fees and/or supplemental charges for the period after the removal (including, if applicable, the deposit held by the School) will be refunded.

-If your child is excluded or you are required to remove your child from the School, fees in lieu of notice will not be payable and any fees and/or supplemental charges that have been prepaid for or relating to any term after the expulsion/required removal will be refunded.
+7.4.2 If your child is excluded or you are required to remove your child from the School, fees in lieu of notice will not be payable and any fees and/or supplemental charges that have been prepaid for or relating to any term after the exclusion/required removal will be refunded.

-(e) Impact of exclusion or required removal on this contract.
-Provided you have paid the School's final invoice, this contract will terminate with immediate effect if your child is excluded or if you are required to remove your child from the School.
+7.5 Impact of exclusion or required removal on this contract.
+This contract will terminate with immediate effect if your child is excluded or if you are required to remove your child from the School.

-(f) Your right to have disciplinary matters or decisions reviewed.
+7.6 Your right to have disciplinary matters or decisions reviewed.
 You are entitled to have any serious disciplinary matters or decisions taken by the School and/or Headmistress under this Clause 7 reviewed.
-Any such review shall be governed by the Complaints Procedure.
+Any such review shall be governed by stage three of the Complaints Procedure.

 8. The School's Obligations

-(d) What happens if your child needs urgent medical attention.
-If your child requires urgent medical attention while under the School's care, we will if practicable try to contact you to obtain your prior consent.
+8.4 What happens if your child needs urgent medical attention.
+If your child requires urgent medical attention while under the School's care we will, if practicable, try to contact you to obtain your prior consent.
 However, if it is not practicable to contact you we will make the decision on your behalf if, for example, consent is required for urgent treatment recommended by a doctor or other medical practitioner (including anaesthetic or operation, or blood transfusion (unless you have previously notified us you object to blood transfusions)).

-(e) Our right to make changes at the School.
-Our prospectus describes the broad principles on which the School is presently run.
+8.5 Our right to make changes at the School.
+Our website and prospectus describe the broad principles on which the School is presently run.
 However, from time to time it may be necessary to make changes to any aspects of the School, including the curriculum or the manner of providing education for your child (including by providing such education remotely (whilst your child remains at home, for example, where the School is required to close the School premises)).

-(f) We will give you notice of significant changes.
-We will give you notice of any changes that we regard as significant to your child's education prior to the end of the penultimate term before the change is to take effect.
-This will allow you time to consider the proposed change and, if you wish to withdraw your child from the School before the proposed change is set to take effect, then you have sufficient time to provide the required term's notice of withdrawal to the School under Clause 5(a) above.
+8.6 We will give you notice of significant changes.
+Where practicable, we will give you notice of any planned changes that we regard as significant to your child's education prior to the end of the penultimate term before the change is to take effect.
+This will allow you time to consider the proposed change and, if you wish to withdraw your child from the School before the proposed change is set to take effect, then you have sufficient time to provide the required term's notice of withdrawal to the School under Clause 5.1 above.

-(h) Religious observance.
-Religious observance at the School will be conducted in accordance with the School Rules.
+8.8 Religious observance and relationships and sex education (RSE) and health education.
+Religious observance, relationships and sex education (RSE) and health education at the School will be conducted in accordance with the Curriculum Policy and the School Rules.